Onix-Systems/onix-flutter-project-generator/docs/how_to/HOW_TO_CREATE_PROJECT.md

 Select preferred configuration of ThemeExtension: Manual or based on generated classes by ThemeTailor.

+### ScreenUtil

+Enable if need to include support of ScreenUtil package.

 ### Firebase

 Enable if you need to include Firebase dependencies and Firebase Auth client into the application.